kblnv/payr/README.md

 # Simple Notification / Reminder System

 A lightweight notification and reminder system built with a plugin-based architecture.

-The system processes incoming events through a plugin mechanism and then delivers them using a transport layer.
-The main design goal is to remain small, efficient in CPU/RAM usage, and easily extensible for future improvements.
+Example plugin implementations can be found in the `plugins/` directory.

+The system accepts HTTP requests on the `/event` endpoint.
+When an event is received, the system determines which plugin should handle it, passes necessary data to that plugin, and then delivers the generated notification using the configured transport layer.

+A plugin is a simple function that receives event data and plugin-specific configuration, and returns a notification message as a string.
+Plugins are loaded separately using Go's `plugin` package, allowing new functionality to be added without modifying the core application.
+Each plugin defines its own contract, including the structure of the event data it expects and the configuration parameters it requires.

+A transport is responsible for delivering the generated message to its destination (for example, Telegram).

 ## Tech Stack

 At the moment, the system is built without any external dependencies.
 All functionality is implemented using only the Go standard library.
+The main design goal is to remain small, efficient in CPU/RAM usage, and easily extensible for future improvements.

 ## Planned Improvements